microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 The sample assumes familiarity with Dx12 programming and DirectX Raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingSimpleLighting/readme.md).

-##### Known limitations
-* The sample does not currently work on AMD due to ubershader compilation issue in the Fallback Layer compute path.
-* See any project wide limitations in the [D3D12 Raytracing readme](../../readme.md).

 ### Scene
 The scene consists of triangle and procedural geometry.
 Specifically, the geometry in the scene is:
 * **Triangle geometry** - a ground plane quad.